Type

 context, often casts are also performed explicitly – for instance to

-convert an integer
+convert an integer value to a string.
+Not

 many developers know that PHP, in a somewhat limited way, also